Restaurant Promotion Ideas: Increase Sales With These 6 Campaigns

 5. Happy Hours and Game Time Promotions

 One of the most effective ways to promote your restaurant is to have happy hour discounts on special drinks and dishes.
-The slight discount does good for your loyal customers and attracts new ones who will proceed to order even drinks that were not discounted.
-Also, show sporting events that would be popular in your community then offer discounts on food, always a great way to bump up the per-person total value.
+The slight discount does good for your loyal customers and attracts new ones who will proceed to order even those drinks that were not discounted.
+Also, show sporting events that would be popular in your community and then offer discounts on food, which is always a great way to bump up the per-person total value.
 Be sure to use your social media accounts and website to tell everyone what you’re offering during these special times and events.

 6. Something for the Kids

-How do we know mom and dad are looking for kid friendly places?
+How do we know mom and dad are looking for kid-friendly places?
 Social media, of course!
 Join your local Foodies Page on Facebook and monitor it for questions.
 In our small Houston suburb, parents ask for kid-friendly restaurants at least once a month.
 Not only can you monitor what other restaurants are doing to bring in families, but this gives you a chance to promote your restaurant as well.

 Local Foodies Page on Facebook - Katy, Texas Image Local Foodies Page on Facebook - Austin, Texas Image

 Restaurant promotion does not have to be a nail-breaking hassle.
 Don’t reinvent the wheel!
 Use tactics that are proven to work for other restaurants.
-When you use the right tactics, and target the right people, you’ll see improved sales, loyal customers, and increased profits.
+When you use the right tactics and target the right people, you’ll see improved sales, loyal customers, and increased profits.
 Contact IndoorMedia for more profitable, proven ideas to promote your restaurant.

 Finding the best ways to advertise in your local area is key to driving new customers through the door every single day.
 Learn more about some of the top restaurant marketing tactics and how to apply them to your restaurant.